splintered-reality/py_trees/docs/ports.rst

 Ports become usable after :meth:`~py_trees.ports.PortsMixin.setup_ports` has been called with the *port remappings* (the "wiring").
 Remappings map each port to an absolute or relative blackboard key.
-When a port is *not* remapped, an automatic UUID-scoped storage key is generated so sibling nodes never collide by accident.
-However, the main purpose of remapping is to "wire" one node's output ports to another node's input ports so they can exchange data, which means you'll generally want to remap at least the ports that carry data the nodes need to exchange.
+The purpose of remapping is to "wire" one node's output port(s) to another node's input port(s) so they can exchange data.

 .. code-block:: python